ChronoSheets/ChronoSheets-CSharp-Client/docs/TripsApi.md

 <a name="tripscreatetrip"></a>
 # **TripsCreateTrip**
-> CsApiApiResponseInt32 TripsCreateTrip (CsApiCreateTripRequest request, string xChronosheetsAuth)
+> CSApiResponseInt32 TripsCreateTrip (CSCreateTripRequest request, string xChronosheetsAuth)

 Create a new trip.
 Important: create a timesheet record before calling this, passing in the new timesheet record id as a reference.